puppetlabs/puppet-docs/source/puppet/5.1/lang_data_sensitive.md

 The full signature for `Sensitive` is:

-    Sensitive.new([<STRING VALUE>])
+    Sensitive.new([<ANY VALUE>])

-The Sensitive type is parameterized, but the parameterized type (the type of the value it contains) only retains the basic type as sensitive information about the length or details about the contained data value can otherwise be leaked.
+The Sensitive type is parameterized, but the parameterized type (the type of the value it contains) only retains the basic type, but sensitive information about the length or details about the contained data value can be leaked.

-It is therefore not possible to have detailed data types and expect that the data type match.
+Because of this, it's not possible to have detailed data types and expect that the data type match.
 For example, `Sensitive[Enum[red, blue, green]]` will fail if a value of `Sensitive('red')` is given.
 When a sensitive type is used, the type parameter must be generic, in this example a `Sensitive[String]` instead would match `Sensitive('red')`.

 ## Example